An unofficial version of the Python glossary (official glossary) that's meant for average Python users.

 Functions are callable (calling them runs the code in the function).
 Classes are also callable (calling them returns a new instance of a class).
 You can even invent your own callable objects (see What is a callable).
 For more on this topic, read Callables: Python's "functions" are sometimes classes.

 An input to a function, a class, or another callable.
-Arguments can be specified positionally or by their name (see positional vs keyword arguments).
-An argument can be made "optional" by defining a default value for that argument).
+Arguments can be specified either positionally or by their name (see positional vs keyword arguments).
+An argument can be made "optional" by defining a default value for that argument.

 Decorators meant for decorating functions are called "function decorators".
 To make a function decorator, you'll make a function that accepts a function and returns a new function (technically this could be implemented as any callable that accepts a function).